0xseljarida/Inception/NOTES.md

 | `db_password` | one opaque value, no key, no newline meaning | `DB_PASSWORD=$(cat /run/secrets/db_password)` |
 | `credentials` | `KEY=value` lines: `ADMIN_PASSWORD`, `USER_PASSWORD` | `source /run/secrets/credentials` |

-**`cat` gives a string, `source` defines variables.** `$(cat file)` captures the whole file as one value, which is right for a single password. `credentials` is not a value, it is a fragment of shell script, so `source` runs it in the current shell and both variables exist afterwards without ever being written down in the script.
-That is also why `credentials` must contain nothing but assignments: anything else in it is executed as root.
+**`cat` gives a string, `source` defines variables.** `credentials` is not a value, it is a fragment of shell script, so `source` runs it and both variables exist afterwards.
+That is also why it must contain nothing but assignments: anything else in it executes as root.

-**`db_root_password` is not mounted here.** It belongs to the mariadb service only.
-A service sees a secret only if it lists it, so wordpress never receives the root password at all.
+**`db_root_password` is not mounted here.** A service sees a secret only if it lists it, so wordpress never receives the root password at all.

-2. **Wait for mariadb.** Compose's `depends_on` waits for the container to start, not for `mariadbd` to finish its first-boot initialisation.
+2. **Wait for mariadb.** `depends_on` only waits for the mariadb *container* to start, not for `mariadbd` to finish its first-boot setup (`mariadb-install-db`, then the init SQL).
+Connecting too early fails.
 A bounded retry that gives up after a set number of attempts is not an infinite loop.

-**Why this step exists:** `depends_on` in compose only waits for the mariadb container to start, not for `mariadbd` to finish its first-boot setup (`mariadb-install-db`, running the init SQL).
-If wordpress tries to connect too early, it fails.

 ```bash
 (exec 3<>/dev/tcp/$DB_HOST/3306) 2>/dev/null
 ```

-**No extra package needed to check it.** `mysql-client` and `netcat` are not installed in the wordpress image, and neither has to be. `/dev/tcp/host/port` is a bash built-in redirection target: it opens a real TCP connection to test reachability, exit code 0 if something is listening, non-zero otherwise. `2>/dev/null` only silences the "Connection refused" message, the exit code still works.
+**No extra package needed to check it.** Neither `mysql-client` nor `netcat` is installed, and neither has to be. `/dev/tcp/host/port` is a bash built-in redirection target: it opens a real TCP connection, exit code 0 if something is listening. `2>/dev/null` silences the "Connection refused" message without affecting the exit code.

 3. **Guard on `wp-config.php`.** Same shape as `[ ! -d /var/lib/mysql/mysql ]`: first boot configures, every later boot must leave existing content alone.